itzz-pulkitt/IWT/README.md

-This are my practice project in which college projects are also added.
+This is my college project of IWT subject.
 Nothing fancy.